cppalliance/tomd/lib/pdf/ARCHITECTURE.md

 **T14.
 Table detection (two-signal)**
 - `table.py:detect_tables`
 - Signal 1 (block structure): blocks with 2+ lines where x-starts have gaps > 50 units are columnar.
 Consecutive matching-column blocks (within 10-unit tolerance) form a table run (min 2 rows).
+Works across page boundaries: blocks from consecutive pages with matching columns form one table.
 - Signal 2 (geometric column profile): pre-pass over all blocks collects x positions that co-occur with other x positions in the same y-band across 2+ y-bands.
+Y-bands are scoped per page.
 Body text (alone in its y-band) never qualifies; only genuine table column x positions are selected.
-- Orphan absorption: single-line blocks whose x0 matches a confirmed column are "orphans" (wrapped cell first lines).
+- Orphan absorption: single-line blocks whose x0 matches a confirmed column are "orphans" (wrapped cell first lines split off by MuPDF).
 Absorbed when the following block is a full table row (one-block lookahead confirms continuation).
+Three guards prevent false positives: (1) only single-line blocks qualify; (2) orphan must be on the same page as the last confirmed table row; (3) the confirming lookahead block must also be on the same page as the orphan.
 Orphan partial rows are merged into the following row's first cell so multi-line cells render as a single cell string.
+- Known gap: a wrapped cell whose continuation line is the first block on the next page will not be absorbed (cross-page orphan).
+The table will end at the last same-page row and the orphan will appear in the output as an uncertain region.
 - Extracted as TABLE sections with HIGH confidence

 **T15.
 Spatial table exclusion**